Azure/azure-osconfig/README.md

 To disable full logging, set "FullLogging" to 0.

-### Enabling local reporting
+### Enabling local management

-By default the reported configuration is not saved locally to `/etc/osconfig/osconfig_reported.json` (local reporting is disabled).
+By default the reported configuration is not saved locally to `/etc/osconfig/osconfig_reported.json` (local reporting is disabled) and desired configuration is not picked-up from `/etc/osconfig/osconfig_desired.json`.

-To enable local reporting, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) a integer value named "LocalManagement" to a non zero value:
+To enable local management, edit the OSConfig general configuration file `/etc/osconfig/osconfig.json` and set there (or add if needed) a integer value named "LocalManagement" to a non zero value:

 ```json
 {
     "LocalManagement": 1
 }
 ```
-To disable local reporting, set "LocalManagement" to 0.
+To disable local management, set "LocalManagement" to 0.

 ### Changing priority for local versus remote desired configuration